j-xsen/CSE-545---Project-1/README.md

 - Escape — Quit the application.
 - Left mouse click — Select a city under the cursor to append it to the current route.
   - Selected cities turn red; unselected remain green.
+  - The first city (colored blue) can be clicked again to close the loop, turning all cities gold.
+    - To start a new route, click Reset or click a city.
   - The “Route:” label updates as you click.
 - Zoom slider (left side, labeled “Zoom”) — Adjusts camera distance.
 - Buttons in lower-left (Random4 … Random12) — Switch between bundled problems.
-The current selection button is darkened.
+The current selected button is darkened.
 - Buttons on the right:
-  - Generate Routes — Brute-force all permutations for the current instance and save results to results/<NAME>.txt, where NAME comes from the .tsp file (NAME: field).
+  - Generate Routes — Brute-force all permutations for the current instance and save results to results/\<NAME\>.txt, where NAME comes from the .tsp file (NAME: field).
   - Reset — Clears the current route and distance.

 Route distance: